British Rail Classes 201, 202 and 203: Background

 Post-war, the Southern Railway became part of the new British Railways on 1 January 1948, becoming the Southern Region of British Railways.
 Work planned by the Southern Railway on the various electrification schemes was not put into effect.
 The carriages built for the Hastings Line were refurbished at a cost of £100,000 in the early 1950s with the intent of giving them a further ten years' service.
 Approval for the construction of four new sets of eight carriages was given at this time.
 These vehicles were to be built to the same length as existing stock in use on the Hastings Line, 56 ft 11 in.
 The underframes were to be built at Ashford Works.
 In 1955, the electrification of railway lines in the south east was decided upon.
 Lines from the London termini to Dover and Folkestone were given priority.
 It was decided not to electrify the line between Tonbridge and Hastings.
 The operating department objected to single line sections in tunnels which would have been needed to operate rolling stock built to the standard loading gauge.
 Further objections were on the grounds of cost and that the necessary works would disrupt traffic on the line for a year.

 Due to its extensive experience with electric traction, the Southern Region favoured diesel electric trains.
 Although these came with a higher initial cost, it was thought that they would be more economic to operate and maintain.
 Twenty-three six-coach units were to be built.
-They took set numbers 1001-07 (6S), 1008-19 (6L) and 1031-37 (6B), formerly used by two-car trailer sets used with the pre-war 3SUB electric multiple units.
+They took set numbers 1001-07 (6S), 1011-19 (6L) and 1031-37 (6B), formerly used by two-car trailer sets used with the pre-war 3SUB electric multiple units.
 Taylor Woodrow built a new depot at St Leonards-on-Sea, East Sussex, where the Hastings Units were to be serviced and maintained.

 Technical description

 All units were powered by two English Electric 4SRKT Mark II diesel engines.
-These were a development of the 4SRKT diesel engines fitted to diesel multiple unites supplied by English Electric to Egyptian State Railways in 1947.
+These were a development of the 4SRKT diesel engines fitted to diesel multiple units supplied by English Electric to Egyptian State Railways in 1947.
 The 4SRKT designation stood for 4-cylinder Supercharged Redesigned K-Type for Traction use.
 Cylinders were 10 in bore by 12 in stroke.
 A Napier MS100 turbocharger was fitted to each engine.
 An English Electric Type 824/1B generator was driven by the diesel engine.
 It had a continuous rating of 330 kW, 600A at 550V.
 This supplied power to the traction motors.
 English Electric 507 or 511s being used.
 They were freely interchangeable with those in use on Southern Region electric multiple units.